yoshiemuranaka/wdi_project_one/README.md

 ## welcome home

-> welcome home is a forum for your apartment building to encourage communication and support between your neighbors, super, and landlord. you can openly discuss any questions or concerns as well as housing tips and neightborhood recommendations.
+welcome home is a forum for your apartment building to encourage communication and support between your neighbors, super, and landlord. you can openly discuss any questions or concerns as well as housing tips and neighborhood recommendations.

+gems used: sinatra, kramdown, will_paginate, twilio